Immigrate to British Columbia – British Columbia Provincial Nominee Program

 • The candidate must also have proof of competitive English skills in respect of the occupation National Occupation Code (NOC)

-• The employment cannot be offered by an employer if the candidate holds a share of more than 10% of the company
+• An employer cannot offer employment if the candidate holds a share of more than 10% of the company

 • The offered employment must benefit the province of British Columbia